How to Make Box Cake Mix Without Eggs

 Can you make a Betty Crocker cake mix without eggs?

 Yes, you can!
-To do so, substitute the three eggs called in the box for 1/4 cup of plain regular yogurt + 1/4 cup (35 g) all-purpose flour.
+To do so, substitute the three eggs called for in the box for 1/4 cup of plain regular yogurt + 1/4 cup (35 g) all-purpose flour.

 Can I apply the same method to make a brownie mix?